ianmilliken/portfolio/content/work/chorck/index.md

 <c-revealer>
   <c-text>
-    My work at Chorck has helped to drive user growth and retention, onboarding thousands of early adopters and working with key groups to improve the overall user experience.
+    By working with key groups to improve the overall user experience, my work at Chorck has helped to drive user growth and retention and onboard thousands of early adopters.
 I continue to work with Chorck on new features and marketing materials.
   </c-text>
 </c-revealer>